tkcrown/sparse_model_slides/index.Rmd

 - More interpretable result
 - More compact model

-### Disadvantages
+### Disadvantages w.r.t.
+Continuos Process

-- It is a discrete process, and thus has high variance and sensitivity to changes in the dataset
+- It is a discrete process, and thus has high variance and is very sensitive to changes in the dataset
     - If the dataset changes a little, the feature selection result may be very different
-- Thus may not  lower prediction error as much

 ---